281) Sonny Bono — “My Best Friend’s Girl Is Out of Sight.”

 282) Cher — “Masters of War”

 In ’68, Cher cut the best cover version of “Masters of War” that I have heard.
 Yes, you heard right, Cher the protest singer, the Zimmerwoman.
-Joe Viglione wonders in All Music Guide whether “the song was describing behind-the-scenes at the Bono household?”
-Yeah, well, the personal is political!
+Joe Viglione wonders whether “the song was describing behind-the-scenes at the Bono household?” (https://www.allmusic.com/album/inner-views-mw0000206094) Yeah, well, the personal is political!

 283) Sonny & Cher — “Leave Me Be”

-The song is a cover of the Zombies’s ’64 A-side that S&C included on ’66’s The Wondrous World of Sonny & Cher.
-Richie Unterberger in All Music Guide calls the album “pleasant Spectorian mid-’60s pop-rock (heavy on the bells and glockenspiel especially)” and says that S&C’s “taste in cover material was eclectic and for the most part good [including] the Zombies’ obscurity ‘Leave Me Be’ . . . .”
-Well, Cher the Zombie-killer kills it.
+The song is a cover of the Zombies’s ’64 A-side that S&C included on ’66’s The Wonderous World of Sonny & Cher.
+Richie Unterberger calls the album “pleasant Spectorian mid-’60s pop-rock (heavy on the bells and glockenspiel especially)” and says that S&C’s “taste in cover material was eclectic and for the most part good [including] the Zombies’ obscurity ‘Leave Me Be’ . . . .” (https://www.allmusic.com/album/wonderous-world-of-sonny-cher-mw0000030214) Well, Cher the Zombie-killer kills it.
 Man, when she snarls “better leave me alone,” the venom just drips off the grooves.

 For reference, here is the Zombies’s version: